-Herm Sprenger is a well-known brand in the world of dog prong collars, and their products are highly regarded by professional trainers and dog owners alike.
-Two of their most popular collar options are the black stainless steel and nickel-plated collars, which have unique features that set them apart.
-In this comparison, we'll take a closer look at the differences between these two collars and explore which might be the best fit for your dog.
+Herm Sprenger is a well-known brand in the world of dog prong collars.
+Their products are highly regarded by professional trainers and dog owners alike.
+Two of their most popular collar options are the black stainless steel and nickel-plated collars.
+Each have unique features that set them apart.
+We'll take a closer look at the differences between these two collars and explore which might be the best fit for your dog.

-Black stainless steel collars are a newer addition to Herm Sprenger's line of training collars.
+Black stainless-steel collars are a newer addition to Herm Sprenger's line of training collars.
 These collars are made from a high-quality stainless steel that has been treated with a special coating to create a black finish.
 The main selling point for these collars is that they will stop discoloration of the coat of dogs with white or light colored fur.
-This is a simple oxidation reaction that happens when using the more traditional Nickle-plated collars that has absolutely no adverse health effects on the dog.
+This is a simple oxidation reaction that happens when using the more traditional Nickle-plated collars.
+It has absolutely no adverse health effects on the dog.
+But it also doesn't look great on your pretty little pup.
 If you like your training collar but hate the grey and silver in your dogs fur around the collar, this is the solution for you!

-This black stainless steel coating is highly durable and resistant to wear and tear, making these collars a great choice for dogs who are rough on their gear.
-Additionally, black stainless steel collars are less reflective than traditional stainless steel collars, so there is the aesthetics to consider when making your choice.
+This black stainless-steel coating is highly durable and resistant to wear and tear.
+Making these collars a great choice for dogs who are rough on their gear.
+Black stainless-steel collars are less reflective than traditional stainless-steel collars, so there is the aesthetics to consider when making your choice.

 One of the primary benefits of black stainless steel prong collars is their resistance to rust and corrosion.
 This makes them a great choice for dogs who spend a lot of time in water or who live in humid environments.
 Additionally, the black finish on these collars is less likely to chip or scratch than the finish on nickel-plated collars, which can help to keep them looking new for longer.